farmerconnect/farmerconnect-azure/README.md

 [![NuGet Package Build](https://github.com/farmerconnect/FarmerConnect.Azure/actions/workflows/workflow-messaging.yml/badge.svg?branch=main)](https://github.com/farmerconnect/FarmerConnect.Azure/actions/workflows/workflow-messaging.yml)

-This package has all you need to start of implementing a messaging pattern with Azure Service Bus.
+This package has all you need to start off implementing a messaging pattern with Azure Service Bus.
 When adding the package and configuring the messaging using the extension method a background worker will register the consumer service.

 Add the package to the project that requires this functionality.